Prepared for the inaugural COMCARE National Rehabilitation Conference; Canberra, November 2003.

 Fitting workplace to employee

 One deep assumption of the relevant legislation seems to be that the workplace should be optimised to fit the employee, and in respect of workplace hazards, this is a very respectable goal.
 Nothing in the Acts, however, constrains wider interpretations of what ‘occupational health and safety’ and ‘rehabilitation’ could mean in the future.
-What I am speaking about is how the legislation is enacted in workplaces everywhere, and is probably a reflection of the speed of natural evolution in these matters.
+What I am speaking about is how the legislation is enacted in workplaces everywhere, and is probably a reflection of the speed of evolution in these matters.
 The very natural human trait of risk aversion has led, on occasions, to OHS being viewed as a ‘spoiling’ operation, telling employees what they can and cannot do.
 This can give rise to the impression that there is a strong emphasis on physical aspects of the workplace (like height of electrical outlets, for example) and perhaps insufficient focus on the larger picture (whether particular officers are simply being required to work too many hours – no matter how ‘safe’ the environment, for example).

 Fitting employee to workplace?